leochianca/CSTV/README.md

 A simple iOS app that lists running and upcoming CS:GO matches from many tournaments around the world.

 # Decisions
-This app was made using the MVVM-C architecture.
+This app was made using the MVVM-C architecture.\n
 The API used to get all the data was PandaScore, available at https://pandascore.co.

 # Execution